Semantic Relations and Deep Learning: Relational features: modelling the context

 The dependency path can be viewed as two branches which join the relation arguments with a common ancestor \cite{Xu2016}.
 Either branch can be encoded separately, and with various types of information: words, parts of speech, grammatical relations, WordNet hypernyms , and so on.
 The dependency relations depicted in Figure \ref{fig:xu2016deps} are encoded by means of deep RNNs , as shown in Figure \ref{fig:xu2016rnn}.
 Relation prediction is based on a vector representation which combines the outputs of the encoding of this multi-layered information of the dependency paths .

 Each word in a dependency path may have additional relations which clarify its semantics and its role in the phrase.
-Some of this information can help recognize the semantic relation between the target arguments. \newcite{Can2019} used the richer-but-smarter shortest dependency path ---augmented with dependent nodes selected by various attention mechanisms with kernel filters.
+Some of this information may help recognize the semantic relation between the target arguments. \newcite{Can2019} use the richer-but-smarter shortest dependency path ---augmented with dependent nodes selected by various attention mechanisms with kernel filters.
 This smartly augmented path is then processed by a CNN .